zalora/styleguide/pages/components/Grid.md

 </section>
 ```
 #### Mix and match
-You may also have multiple width defined.
+You may also have multiple widths defined.
 It causes the layout to change at the defined breakpoint.
 E.g. a column can be defined as `col-sm-4 col-lg-6`=> when the screen is smaller than `lg` the column takes 100% of the row, while when the screen is `lg` and up, the column takes 6/12 (1/2) of the screen.

 ```html
 <section class="container--fluid is-debug">